Calendar Icon White

 Blocking traffic to ChatGPT domains is one thing.
 Inspecting prompts and responses contextually, across AI integrations and APIs, is another.

-AI-driven SaaS environments require deeper prompt-level inspection, not just domain filtering.
+AI-driven environments require deeper prompt-level inspection, not just domain filtering.

 Real-World Feedback Patterns